keepdying/firestorm-rio-bfa/README.md

 If your run doesn't appear on Firestorm website, I can't parse that.
 Also If your run didn't get parsed before weekly reset, You won't be able to see it.

-Keep in mind current data is gathered over past weeks in development by running parser manually so If you don't see a run you did 3 months ago don't blame me.
+Keep in mind most of the current data is gathered over past weeks in development by running parser manually so If you don't see a run you did 3 months ago don't blame me.

-### When data is going to be parsed again?

-It is set to update in every 30 mins.
-But Github Actions can be delayed because of high load.
-You can check GitHub Actions for latest updates.

 ### I want to see raw data?